Our microgreens are sold in a living state. Follow these simple care instructions to maximize their potential in your kitchen!

 - PEAK FRESHNESS: Plan to consume the living microgreens within 5-7 days after purchase for peak freshness.
 Many report having success keeping them fresh for two weeks or longer with the right care!

 - STORAGE of GROW PAD: On the day that you receive your microgreens, you can transfer the pad to a plate to keep on a countertop or in the refrigerator.
-It is also OK to leave in the compostable container, but please open the lid to encourage air circulation!
-Either way, you should plan to bottom water them a 1/8 of an inch within a few hours of purchase- see below!
+No special lighting is required- ambient light will keep them photosynthesizing and growing, but they are ready to be consumed when you receive them!

 - BEST BY DATE: The microgreens will continue to live until ready to harvest (as long as they continue to receive water), but it is advised that you harvest from the pad within three to five days after purchase (although the greens will continue to be fresh in an airtight refrigerator container after you harvest them)!